DUI Lawyers in Las Vegas, Nevada

-DUI defense in NevadaYou may have seen billboards which state, “Buzzed driving is drunk driving.”
+DUI lawyer Las VegasYou may have seen billboards that state, “Buzzed driving is drunk driving.”
 This statement is actually true: a charge for driving under the influence does not require a person to act like they are drunk, such as slurring or being unable to walk correctly.

-Alcohol is not the only illegal substance that can result in a DUI charge-prescription drugs, illegal drugs, and marijuana – even medical marijuana– can also be the basis for a DUI conviction.
+Alcohol is not the only illegal substance that can result in a DUI charge in Las Vegas – prescription drugs, illegal drugs, and marijuana – even medical marijuana– can also be the basis for a DUI conviction.

 Top Rated Criminal Lawyer